Chief Strategy Officer: Promotion or Demotion?

 The operating units also do not report to the CFO and usually do not pay that much attention to him or her either.

-The point about impartiality also explains why external firms like BCG will always do the corporate strategy work even with a chief strategy officer present.
+The point about impartiality also explains why external firms like BCG will often do the corporate strategy work even with a chief strategy officer present.

 It is extremely naïve to think that just because someone is credible, they will be listened to.
 The world just does not work that way.